4. How to Avoid Greenwashing in ESG Funds

 The Secret Sauce Shouldn’t Be Secret

 Traditionally, fund providers have hidden behind the idea of their investing methodology being “proprietary.”
-They worry if they show you how they invest, their competitors will copy them, and then the party’s over.
+They worry if they show you how they invest, competitors will copy them and they will lose their edge.
 In other words, you aren’t allowed to see their “secret sauce.”
-That’s fine when the proof point of your investment is represented with a number showing your returns.

-With sustainability, there isn’t a single measure of performance.
-Companies don’t earn seven out of ten green stars for meeting ESG standards (though they may claim to).
-You’re investing in the fund provider’s method and the values that drive that methodology.
+When it comes to sustainability, however, you need to know what’s in the sauce.
+That’s in part because there is no single definition of sustainability, and no standardized metrics the define social or environmental impact.
+Funds do not earn seven out of ten green stars for meeting ESG standards (though they may claim to).
+You’re investing in the method the fund provider is using and the values that drive that methodology.